Dmytro Natalukha: Early life and education

-Natalukha was born in Moscow, where his father was receiving his masters degree.
+Natalukha was born in Moscow, where his father was receiving his master's degree.
 The family later moved to Rome (Italy), and he completed his secondary education in both Ukrainian and Italian schools.
 After returning to Ukraine in 2004 he enrolled at the Institute of International Relations of Taras Shevchenko National University of Kyiv, Faculty of International Law, where he specialized in international public law.

-In 2010 he graduated as Master of International Law (LL.M.) and interpreter of French language.
+In 2010, he graduated as Master of International Law (LL.M.) and interpreter of French language.

 His Master's thesis was on "Resolution of territorial disputes in international law" where as an example he took the public political claims of some Russian top politicians on the Crimean peninsula and the city of Sevastopil in particular.

-In 2014 he graduated as Master of Philosophy (Master of Philosophy) in International Relations and Politics at the University of Cambridge, where he was a member of Fitzwilliam College.
+In 2014, he graduated as Master of Philosophy (Master of Philosophy) in International Relations and Politics at the University of Cambridge, where he was a member of Fitzwilliam College.

 In Cambridge he specialized in grand strategy, political economy and politics of China.
 His Master's thesis was on "Problems of the formation of the political elite in Ukraine after 2004".

-He also served as Chairman of the Cambridge University Ukrainian Society and was the Vice-President of his College MCR.
+He also served as chairman of the Cambridge University Ukrainian Society and was the vice-president of his college MCR.
 While in the UK he wrote analytical materials and articles on developments in Ukraine for Europe's leading research centers.